 Modern database driven website systems do not typically reside in an old-school directory structure with a ‘root folder’.
 Website platforms like Squarespace, Wix and Sporty have become popular because they:

-- make it easy for non-technical people to update website content without cost
+- make it easy for non-technical people to update website content without developer cost

-An accepted downside of websites not having a ‘root folder’ is that you may occasionally encounter a third party service that is expecting it.
-For example, Google introduced a requirement to upload an ads.txt file to your website root folder to verify your Adsense publisher ID.
+Occasionally you may encounter third-party services that expect your website to be self-hosted and have an old-school directory structure or a ‘root folder’.
+For example, Google introduced a requirement to upload an ads.txt file to the website root folder to verify Adsense publisher IDs.
 This impacted websites on dynamic platforms, with Wix posting this message in June 2019: